kalisthea/edelweiss-documenation/docs/user-stories/risk-modeling/rm-element.md

 ## Types of Elements in Forward Looking Prediction

-Here are the list of elements you can use in the [Forward Looking Prediction](/docs/user-stories/risk-modeling/forward-looking.md) menu.
+Here are the list of elements you can use in the workflow of [Forward Looking Prediction](/docs/user-stories/risk-modeling/forward-looking.md) menu.

 ### Forecast MEV

+> **Definition**
-- "Forecast MEV" element is used to perform ARIMA on MEV data.
+"Forecast MEV" element is used to perform ARIMA on MEV data.

 - You need to choose which running and successful source flow you want to use from the Generate Modeling Process.